Ruohola-Baker-lab/Tooth_sciRNAseq/README.md

 To install monocle3 Please follow the instructions provided in the Trapnell-lab website https://cole-trapnell-lab.github.io/monocle3/docs/installation/

 ### scMLnet
-Please follow the instructions provided by this package authors to isntall the python and R components https://github.com/SunXQlab/scMLnet
+Please follow the instructions provided by this package authors to install the python and R components https://github.com/SunXQlab/scMLnet

 ### talklr
 ```r